Vollinger0/esm/readme.md

 - [-] usecase: create configuration? => probably not needed. the custom config covers our needs.

 ### done
+- [x] tool: clean structures that have been removed in the DB, but still exist on the FS (optional also give a min age)
 - [x] catch ctrl+c or sigints properly
 - [x] server-resume - usecase, for when you have to kill the script and start it again without having to kill the server.
 - [x] feature: add the ability to delete the discovered by flag to the wipe tool